The Complete Ecommerce SEO Guide for Beginners

 SEO is important for ecommerce sites because it helps them get more traffic and drive sales.

-When your online store appears higher in search results, more people see your products.
+When your online store appears higher in search results, more people will see what you have to offer.
+And this can lead to more customers.

-• It’s a cost-effective way to reach your customers without paying for ads
+• Reach your customers without paying for ads

-• It builds trust and credibility for your brand, as people tend to trust organic results more than paid ones
+• Build credibility, as people tend to trust organic results more than paid ones

-• It gives you a competitive edge over other online stores that may not be optimized for SEO
+• Gain a competitive edge over other online stores that may not be optimized for SEO

 1. Perform Keyword Research

-Keyword research is the process of finding which words or phrases (keywords) people use to search for your products online.
+Keyword research involves finding the words or phrases people use to search for products like yours online.

-We’ll cover how to optimize your pages later in this guide.
-But before that, let’s go over four ways to do keyword research.
+With that in mind, let’s go over four ways to do ecommerce keyword research.

 Use Keyword Magic Tool